LaGGgggg/Ask-and-answer/README.md

 # Ask-and-answer

-it's simple, this is a site where you can ask questions and answer them.
+It's simple, this is a site where you can ask questions and answer them.
 The project has an authorization and registration system, the ability to create questions and comments, like them, there is a user balance system (points are issued for writing questions and comments.)